feathersui/feathersui-website/website/docs/haxe-openfl/build-android.md

 ### Error: Failed to install the following Android SDK packages as some licences have not been accepted.

-YOu may need to install a specific version of the Android SDK platform tools in **Android Studio**.
+You may need to install a specific version of the Android SDK platform tools in **Android Studio**.
 The error message will include the version that you need, in a format like this:

 > platforms;android-28 Android SDK Platform 28